daavelino/pwd-strength/README.md

 * the password entropy, `password_entropy`
 * the searching space entropy, `search_space_entropy`

-The general idea is that the metric should be a comparison between the password entropy and the search space entropy so the straightforward way of defining it would be:
+The general idea is that the metric should be a comparison between the password entropy and the search space entropy so a straightforward way of defining it would be:

 `metric = password_entropy / search_space_entropy;`